Nasdaq says to develop blockchain services in Estonia

-NEW YORK (Reuters) - Exchange and clearing house operator Nasdaq Inc plans to develop several applications for blockchain, the technology underpinning the digital currency bitcoin, using its Estonian settling and clearing business, a senior Nasdaq executive said on Friday.
+NEW YORK, Nov 13 (Reuters) - Exchange and clearing house operator Nasdaq Inc plans to develop several applications for blockchain, the technology underpinning the digital currency bitcoin, using its Estonian settling and clearing business, a senior Nasdaq executive said on Friday.

 The blockchain is a shared distributed ledger that records and stores digital assets.
 Parties can use the mechanism to transfer those assets and proponents says its use could make it easier to keep track of information and reduce settlement times.